project-jedi/jcl/jcl/docs/Readme.txt

 Important:

- - This release is the last one to support Delphi 5 and C++Builder 5, the upcoming JCL 2.x release will NOT support these tools;
+ - As of JCL 2.0, the library does not support Delphi 5 and C++Builder 5 anymore;

- - The support for Delphi 2005 is broken because of various compiler internal failures;

  - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6,